-Judges will be selected from the current IAC Approved List of Judges, which is maintained at IAC Headquarters and distributed to the Contest Director.
+Judges will be selected from the current IAC Approved List of Judges, which is maintained at IAC Headquarters and published on the IAC web site.
 The list specifies both the certification and currency status of each judge in accordance with the requirements set forth in this section.